How To Measure Business Performance. Effectiveness Vs. Efficiency

 So, don’t worry as much about how a job is done as long as it gets done and doesn’t put you in the red.
 This takes a bit of intuition but a mistake can often teach you more than success on the first try which in turn build your human capital.

-2 thoughts on “How To Measure Business Performance.
+2 responses to “How To Measure Business Performance.
 Effectiveness Vs. Efficiency”

 Your email address will not be published.
 Required fields are marked *